aitwehrrg/SmartMailGuard/README.md

 # SmartMailGuard
-SmartMailGurad for Project X 2024
+SmartMailGuard for Project X 2024